lavrov/lavrov.github.io/slides/bittorrent-0/slides.md

 - Doing programming for a living since 2010
 - Using Scala as the main language from the day one
-- Leaning toward (more) functional programming
+- Moving toward (more) functional programming

 ---